Claris: Other applications

 By the late 1980s, HyperCard needed updating as well but Apple management did not see any value in the product and let it wither.
 Complaints eventually became loud enough that they decided something had to be done.
 Studying the problem, they decided that all software should be released through Claris, and sent HyperCard and the Mac OS to them.
 Many of the developers refused to move to Claris, leading to a serious split in development that delayed future releases of both products.
 The Mac OS was soon returned to Apple; HyperCard was ignored for a time, before also returning briefly as a part of the QuickTime group.

 In 1988, Claris published Claris CAD, a 2-D CAD package, and Claris Graphics Translator, a translation package for Claris CAD.

-In early 1989, Claris published SmartForm Designer, software to design forms, and a companion product, SmartForm Assistant, software to fill forms created by SmartForm Designer.
+In early 1989, Claris published Smart Form Designer, software to design forms, and a companion product, Smart Form Assistant, software to fill forms created by Smart Form Designer.

 In 1994, Claris published Amazing Animation, software aimed at children and young teenagers, allowing them to produce their own short animated films.

 In 1995, Claris purchased and released Claris Home Page, which enjoyed popularity as one of the few truly GUI-based WYSIWYG HTML editors of the time.

-Other products added to the line included Claris Emailer; Claris OfficeMail, which facilitated setup by non-specialists and Claris Organizer.
+Other products added to the line included Claris Emailer; Claris Office Mail, which facilitated setup by non-specialists and Claris Organizer.
 These products were part of a new effort to diversify Claris and no longer chase the "office" market which, by this point, was considered a lost cause.

 The Bento database product aimed at home users or small businesses was released in 2008 and discontinued in 2013.